NoraLoose/ams2022-talk/README.md

 # GCM-Filters: A Python Package for Spatial Filtering of Gridded Data from Ocean and Climate Models

-### 12th Symposium on Advances in Modeling and Analysis Using Python
+### 12th Symposium on Advances in Modeling and Analysis Using Python, AMS Meeting 2022

 #### January 25, 2022